NikolayMantchev/React-App---Favorites/README.md

 Created with learning purpose.
 It includes all CRUD operations, Authentication, Autorization, Validation and Error handling

-This app have responsive design and can be use with mobile phone.
+This app have responsive design and can be used with mobile phone.

-Used styled-jsx, material-ui, useReducer, HOC(guarded routes), Hook(using fetch), Error Boundary which fetches to server
+Used for client side: styled-jsx, material-ui, useReducer, HOC(guarded routes), Hook(using fetch), Error Boundary which fetches to server

+Used for server side: Node.js, Express, Mongo, Mongoose, bcryptjs, jsonwebtoken,

 Enjoy it!